Earth cannot 'sustain' intensive fossil fuel use, Lula tells COP30

 LUXURY FLIGHT TAX

-The absence of leaders from the world's biggest polluters, including the United States, where President Donald Trump has dismissed climate science as a "con job," cast a shadow over talks, but also catalysed calls for greater mobilisation.
+A shadow has been cast over the talks by the absence of leaders of the world's biggest polluters – including the United States, whose President Donald Trump has dismissed climate science as a "con job" – but it has also catalysed calls for greater mobilisation.

-France, Spain and Kenya are among a group of countries spearheading a drive at the COP30 climate summit for a new tax on luxury air travel, rooted in the idea that the small elite of premium flyers should pay more for their outsized contribution to global warming.
+France, Spain and Kenya are among a group of countries spearheading a drive for a new tax on luxury air travel, rooted in the idea that premium flyers should pay more for their outsized contribution to global warming.

 "It is only fair that those who have more and pollute more should pay their fair share," Spanish Prime Minister Pedro Sanchez told the summit.

-"We want to expand the coalition and, in particular, bring in more European states," a source told AFP.

-The proposal is sure to face headwinds from the aviation sector, responsible for about 2.5 per cent of the world's carbon emissions.
+The initiative is sure to face headwinds from the aviation sector, responsible for about 2.5 per cent of the world's carbon emissions.

 ROADMAP SUPPORT

-Climate change has slipped down the agenda as nations grapple with economic pressures, trade disputes and wars, as well as the Trump administration's aggressive push for more fossil fuels.
+Climate change has slipped down the agenda as nations grapple with economic pressures, trade disputes, wars, and the Trump administration's aggressive push for more fossil fuels.

-Lula lamented the "pressure and threats" that led the International Maritime Organization (IMO) to postpone a plan to curb shipping emissions, and also spoke of the need to pursue alternative fuels for transport and industry, including ethanol.

-And the latest round of negotiations to agree a world-first treaty on plastic - a byproduct of oil and gas manufactured by petrochemical companies - collapsed in August.

-Even so, Brazil has won support for a new fund to save the world's forests, quickly raking in over US$5 billion in pledges to reward tropical countries for not chopping down trees.
+Brazil has won support for a new fund to save the world's forests, quickly raking in over US$5 billion in pledges to reward tropical countries for not chopping down carbon-absorbing trees.

-German Chancellor Friedrich Merz said Friday his country would "make a significant contribution to this initiative," without spelling out a figure.

-The world remains off track to keep end-of-century global warming below 1.5 degrees Celsius compared with pre-industrial levels - the Paris Agreement's primary target, deemed necessary to avert the worst catastrophes of climate destabilisation.
+The world remains off track to keep end-of-century global warming below 1.5 degrees Celsius compared to pre-industrial levels.
+It is the primary target of the Paris Agreement struck in 2015, and deemed necessary to avert the worst catastrophes of climate destabilisation.

+A coalition of hundreds of NGOs representing the interests of women, Indigenous peoples, workers, small-scale farmers and other disadvantaged communities was unimpressed by what world leaders brought to the two-day summit.

+"The national plans of rich countries are not talking at all about a commitment they made two years ago ... to move away from this brutal and cannibalistic fossil fuel economy," said Jacobo Ocharan of Climate Action Network International, an NGO network that is part of an alternative so-called People's Summit.